agungatd/Spark-issue-simulation/README.md

 ## Overview

 This repository provides an end-to-end simulation of 10 common Apache Spark problems and their fixes.
-It includes sample code demonstrating typical errors—such as Task Serialization errors, Data Skew in Joins, OutOfMemory issues, and more—along with practical fixes.
+It includes sample code demonstrating typical errors such as Task Serialization errors, Data Skew in Joins, OutOfMemory issues, etc. along with the practical fixes.
 The project is intended as a learning tool to help Spark developers understand and resolve common performance and configuration issues in Spark applications.

 ## Repository Structure